 DraftKings MD is a great choice if you want a site with the most accurate odds possible.
 Even though their app and website are less intuitive than the others, their odds are some of the best.

 Fanduel MD is a great all-around site for moneyline betting.
 Its app and website are very impressive.
 At the same time, their odds are pretty accurate, most of which being good or above average in comparison to other sites.

-Barstool Sportsbook MD is a great choice if you are experienced with moneyline bets and want to try your hand at parlays.
-With the Quick Pick 6 parlay builder, Barstool Sportsbooks offers recommendations for moneyline parlays.
+Caesars Sportsbook Maryland is a great choice if you are experienced with moneyline bets and want to try your hand at parlays.
+The platform offers recommendations for moneyline parlays.
 However, the odds offered are below average in comparison to other sites.

 Put simply, moneyline bets are whenever you choose the winner of a game.
 Whether it be a team sport or an individual sport, you have your choice between two opponents.
 Simply pick which one you believe will win.
 If you choose correctly, you will win more money.
 If you lose, you lose your bet.

 Because of the simplicity involved with making moneyline bets, you may think that making bets is as easy as picking teams at random.
 This is not the case.
 Although the wager for moneyline bets is easy, the payment is a bit more confusing.